 Left untreated, the infection can cause enormous pain and spread to the gums and tissues surrounding the teeth, eventually eating away at the bone in your mouth.
 Early detection and treatment is vital to prevent more serious long term issues.

 Unfortunately, infections of this type can’t just be treated with antibiotics.
-A dentist has to physically get into the pulp of the tooth and clear out the infected tissue.
-The root canal therapy procedure does just that.
+A dentist or endodontist will need to physically get into the pulp of the tooth and clear out the infected tissue.
+The root canal, or endodontic therapy procedure, does just that.